 Heike had an opening wedge distal femoral osteotomy a year ago.

 She has had an interesting time with her knee.
-Aged 6 she developed severe osteomyelitis are both her proximal tibia and distal femur, and and as a result had a growth arrest.
+Aged 6 she developed severe osteomyelitis to her proximal tibia, and and as a result had a growth arrest.
 She went on to have lengthening procedures in Germany as a teenager and since this time has had significant pain, particularly medially, which got to the point where she had severe start up pain and struggled to get out of a chair.
 She could only walk short distances and she had to hold on going up and down the stairs.

 Aged 50 at the time, her referring surgeon felt that the only possible next option for her was an osteotomy or a total knee replacement.
 Because of my expertise she was referred to me and I felt we could go for an osteotomy.
 The main problem was the medial osteoarthritis, and the planning showed me that we need to do the correction in the femur with an opening wedge - which I carried out a year ago.

 Before the operation we had 15° of varus and 10° of fixed flexion - in other words Heike struggled to straighten her leg .
 Since the surgery she now can get her knee flat and no longer has her fixed flexion deformity.
 I’m happy to report that the alignment leg is now straight.

 More importantly I’m delighted to say that she now has no pain and even went on a walking holiday a few months back.